JoshuaStanleyRobotics/Fred_P/README.md

 The CAD and code for the remote control can be found in its own repository at https://github.com/JoshuaStanley-Hub/Robot-Remote

-A video outlining the design and assembly of Fred can be found at https://youtu.be/U1mYbRfRGH4
+A video outlining the design and assembly of Fred P can be found at https://youtu.be/U1mYbRfRGH4